Keeping Your Bones Strong and Healthy as You Age

 Causes and contributors of low bone density of osteoporosis

-- Gender – Women are at greater risk of osteoporosis than men.
-This is because women actually have less bone tissue than men
+- Gender – Women are at greater risk for osteoporosis than men.
+This is because women generally have less bone tissue than men.

 - Hormone levels – Too much thyroid hormone can cause bone loss.
-In women, bone loss increases dramatically after menopause due to the dropping of the estrogen level and low testosterone levels in men
+In women, bone loss increases dramatically after menopause due to the decline in estrogen levels.
+Men also experience higher risk as testosterone levels decline as they age.

 There are other factors, primarily lifestyle choices, that contribute to low bone density as well.
-These are things that you can control by diet, exercise, stress management and making healthy choices.
-We can prevent them, we can reverse them, and we can protect ourselves from them.
-These factors include:
+These are things that you can control including diet, exercise, and stress management.
+Some of the factors we have some control over include include:

 Let’s talk about what we can do to ensure that our bones stay healthy and strong, no matter what age we are: